 Last updated on .

-Because it’s a large border city, we were expecting it to be unfriendly, seedy, and dirty.
-Instead, we were pleasantly surprised by the cleanliness, the people, and the amount of high-quality shopping.
+Because it’s a large border city, we were expecting Cúcuta to be unfriendly, seedy, and dirty.
+Instead, we were pleasantly surprised by the cleanliness, the friendly people, and the amount of high-quality shopping.
 There are much worse border cities to be stuck in than Cúcuta, which typically has very hot weather.
+We were happy we took the time to walk around.

 Parque Colón